-- •patients with known hypersensitivity to the active substances or to any of the excipients - •patients with severe malaria according to WHO definition. - •patients who are taking any drug which is metabolised by the cytochrome enzyme CYP2D6 (e.g. metoprolol, imipramine, amitryptyline, clomipramine).

-- •patients with a family history of sudden death or of congenital prolongation of the QTc interval on electrocardiograms, or with any other clinical condition known to prolong the QTc interval. - •patients taking drugs that are known to prolong the QTc interval (proarrythmic).
-These drugs include: - -antiarrhythmics of classes IA and III, - -neuroleptics, antidepressive agents, - -certain antibiotics including some agents of the following classes: macrolides, fluoroquinolones, imidazole and triazole antifungal agents, - -certain non-sedating antihistamines (terfenadine, astemizole), - -cisapride. - -flecainide - •patients with a history of symptomatic cardiac arrythmias or with clinically relevant bradycardia or with congestive cardiac failure accompanied by reduced left ventricle ejection fraction. - •patients with disturbances of electrolyte balance e.g. hypokalemia or hypomagnesemia. - •patients taking drugs that are strong inducers of CYP3A4 such as rifampin, carbamazepine, phenytoin, St. John's wort (Hypericum perforatum).
+- patients with known hypersensitivity to the active substances or to any of the excipients listed in section 6.1. - patients with severe malaria according to WHO definition\. - patients who are taking any drug which is metabolised by the cytochrome enzyme CYP2D6 (e.g. metoprolol, imipramine, amitryptyline, clomipramine). - patients with a family history of sudden death or of congenital prolongation of the QTc interval on electrocardiograms, or with any other clinical condition known to prolong the QTc interval. - patients taking drugs that are known to prolong the QTc interval (proarrythmic).
+These drugs include: - antiarrhythmics of classes IA and III, - neuroleptics, antidepressive agents, - certain antibiotics including some agents of the following classes: macrolides, fluoroquinolones, imidazole and triazole antifungal agents, - certain non-sedating antihistamines (terfenadine, astemizole), - cisapride. - flecainide - patients with a history of symptomatic cardiac arrythmias or with clinically relevant bradycardia or with congestive cardiac failure accompanied by reduced left ventricle ejection fraction.

+- patients with disturbances of electrolyte balance e.g. hypokalemia or hypomagnesemia. - patients taking drugs that are strong inducers of CYP3A4 such as rifampin, carbamazepine, phenytoin, St. John's wort (Hypericum perforatum).

-(Presence of one or more of the following clinical or laboratory features:
+(\Presence of one or more of the following clinical or laboratory features:

-Clinical manifestation: Prostration; impaired consciousness or unarousable coma; failure to feed; deep breathing, respiratory distress (acidotic breathing); multiple convulsions; circulatory collapse or shock; pulmonary edema (radiological); abnormal bleeding; clinical jaundice; hemoglobinuria Laboratory test: Severe normocytic anemia; hemoglobuniuria; hypoglycemia; metabolic acidosis; renal impairment; hyperlactatemia; hyperparasitemia)
+Clinical manifestation: Prostration; impaired consciousness or unarousable coma; failure to feed; deep breathing, respiratory distress (acidotic breathing); multiple convulsions; circulatory collapse or shock; pulmonary edema (radiological); abnormal bleeding; clinical jaundice; hemoglobinuria not recommended during the first trimester of pregnancy in situations where other suitable and effective antimalarials are available (see section 4.6).

+Laboratory test: Severe normocytic anemia; hemoglobuniuria; hypoglycemia; metabolic acidosis; renal impairment; hyperlactatemia; hyperparasitemia)